grygy/pv217-microservices-materials/09/README.md

 In distributed microservices systems, failures are inevitable.
 The network is unreliable, services can be slow, and the system can be under heavy load.
 To build resilient systems, we need to handle these failures gracefully.

-In this lecture we will use the SmallRye Fault Tolerance library which implements the MicroProfile Fault Tolerance specification.
+In this exercise, we will use the SmallRye Fault Tolerance library, which implements the MicroProfile Fault Tolerance specification.
 This library provides a set of annotations to handle these challenges and build more resilient systems.

 ### SmallRye Fault Tolerance annotations

 - `@Timeout` -- It defines a timeout for a method.
 If the method takes longer than the specified time, a `TimeoutException` is thrown.
-It's useful for preventing a method from taking too long to execute and possibly giving user a faster feedback.
+It's useful for preventing a method from executing too long and possibly giving users faster feedback.
 - `@Retry` -- It specifies that a method should be executed again if it fails.
 You can specify the maximum number of retries and the delay between retries.
 It's useful for handling transient failures.
 - `@CircuitBreaker` -- It specifies that a method should be executed in a circuit breaker.
 If the method fails, the